 2017 Santa Cruz Mountains Estate Chardonnay

 The 2017 Griffin Hill Chardonnay was designed from the beginning as a more hands-off effort to let the terrior, or sense of place of our vineyard, shine through.
 We did a cooler fermentation to preserve the flavors from the vineyard and we stopped the lees stirring (which has now become our signature!) to three months so that we would get the creaminess, but not so much yeastiness.
-More along the lines of a typical Burgundian Chardonnay, it has great complexity, balance, and wonderful green apple notes. $24 per bottle.
+More along the lines of a typical Burgundian Chardonnay, it has great complexity, balance, and wonderful green apple notes.
+Sold out.

 2017 Santa Cruz Mountains Estate Pinot Noir

 The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes.
 Even at its young age, it's showing a lot of aroma, complexity, notes of cherry, deep color, balance and silky tannins.
-You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40 per bottle.
+You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40/bottle.

 2018 Santa Cruz Mountains